fellert/SI507F17_finalproject/README.md

 ## Installation/Requirements

 * Run *pip install -r requirements.txt* to install the required python packages, including Requests, BeautifulSoup, psycopg2, and Plotly.
+You can do this from a virtualenv or globally.
 * Plotly has both online (using and API) and offline modes - this program uses the plotly.offline.plot to create graphs of stock data that will open directly in the user's browser - there is no need for API keys or secret data.